johann-lau/Bot/README.md

 Masked URLS can be done with `[Mask](URL)`, such as `[Google](https://google.com)`.
 This is only possible in embed or field descriptions.

 If you leave a line empty, it will not be processed.
+If you leave the color empty, it will be considered as transparent.

 To add a new line to embed or field descriptions, type `{{{newline}}}`.